-We had total assets of \$1.678 billion at quarter-end.
+We had total assets of \$1.580 billion at quarter-end.
 Our total assets reflect the value of our investments, which are itemized in the Schedule of Investments.
 It also reflects cash, interest and dividends receivable and any expenses that may have been prepaid.
-During 1st quarter 2011, total assets increased \$153 million.
-This change was primarily the result of net realized and unrealized gains on investments of approximately \$135 million during the quarter (excluding return of capital on distributions reflected during the quarter), net purchases of approximately \$9 million and an increase in pending receivables for investments sold compared to the prior quarter of \$9 million.
+During 2nd quarter 2011, total assets decreased \$98 million.
+This change was primarily the result of a \$95 million decrease in the value of our investments as reflected by the change in net realized and unrealized gains on investments (excluding return of capital on distributions), net purchases of approximately \$6 million and a decrease in pending receivables for investments sold compared to the prior quarter of \$8 million.

-Total leverage outstanding at February 28, 2011 was \$348.2 million, relatively unchanged as compared to November 30, 2010.
-On an adjusted basis to reflect the borrowing on our bank credit facility to fund our 1st quarter 2011 distribution, there was an increase of approximately \$16 million.
-Outstanding leverage is comprised of approximately \$230 million in senior notes, \$90 million in preferred shares and \$28.2 million outstanding under the credit facility, with 84.7 percent of leverage with fixed rates and a weighted average maturity of 6.7 years.
-Total leverage represented 20.7 percent of total assets at February 28, 2011.
-We've allowed leverage as a percent of total assets to decrease as market values increased rather than maintain leverage to total assets at the long-term target level of 25 percent of total assets.
-This allows the opportunity to add leverage when compelling investment opportunities arise, as was the case during the 1st quarter.
+Total leverage outstanding at May 31, 2011 was \$347.3 million, relatively unchanged as compared to February 28, 2011.
+During the quarter, we issued \$15 million of floating rate notes with a 3 year term and \$10 million of fixed rate notes with a 7 year term and rate of 4.35 percent.
+We used the proceeds from the notes issuance to reduce the outstanding balance on our bank credit facility.
+Outstanding leverage is comprised of approximately \$255 million in senior notes, \$90 million in preferred shares and \$2.3 million outstanding under the credit facility, with 87.8 percent of leverage with fixed rates and a weighted average maturity of 6.8 years.
+Total leverage represented 22 percent of total assets at May 31, 2011, below our long-term target of 25 percent of total assets.
 Temporary increases to up to 30 percent of our total assets may be permitted, provided that such leverage is consistent with the limits set forth in the 1940 Act, and that such leverage is expected to be reduced over time in an orderly fashion to reach our long-term target.
 Our leverage ratio is impacted by increases or decreases in MLP values, issuance of equity and/or the sale of securities where proceeds are used to reduce leverage.